5 Essential Methods for Sharpening the Saw

 Photo of sharpening the saw (circular saw)

 In my last post, I highlighted a number of ways in which we can all seek to elevate our visibility and authority as experts.
-My reason for focusing on this topic was that, if you want to sell online courses, if you want to become a consultant, or if your want to start and grow any other sort of knowledge-based business, it helps tremendously to be known as an expert.
+My reason for focusing on this topic was that, if you want to sell online courses or start and grow any other sort of knowledge-based business, it helps tremendously to be known as an expert.

 The flip side of this effort, of course, is actually being able to deliver the goods.